fluxninja/aperture/docs/content/reference/configuration/spec.md

 {key,value} in the `match_labels` requires that the label `key` is present and equal to `value`.

 Note: The requirements are combined using the logical AND operator.
-Deprecated: v2.27.0

 </dd>
 <dt>match_list</dt>